Ben Coley profiles Ernie Els' International side, who head into the Presidents Cup as underdogs.

 Formerly top-class amateur who completed the transition to the highest ranks of the professional game with victory in the RBC Heritage back in the spring.
 The fact he broke through there makes sense, as he's a straight-hitting sort who can't overpower a golf course, and in theory his style of play will be better suited to this than it would have been any of the previous three Presidents Cup venues.
 Finished T19 in the 2016 World Cup, since which he's come a long way, but form of late is a big worry.
 No way he'd have been selected had he not qualified and likely to be a fringe player who could play just twice.

 The PGA Tour's 2019 rookie of the year having made it all the way to East Lake thanks to a rock-solid all-round game.
 Im was among a small group who ended the season with positive figures across all four main strokes-gained categories, with his driving and putting particularly big weapons.
 Makes birdies for fun, perfectly capable in the wind, and for all that things have happened fast he ought to be considered among the main weapons at Els' disposal, particularly given that he appears to take everything in his stride and has quickly gained experience playing alongside world-class rivals.
-After Day, the most obvious wildcard and was 11th in elite company when last seen.
+The most obvious wildcard and was 11th in elite company when last seen.

 The youngest player here having been given a vote of confidence with a wildcard pick at the tender age of 21.
 Els said his young wildcards 'made themselves locks' with their play, but in Niemann's case I'm not sure that's quite true as, having won the Greenbrier, he's been just a little quiet since then.
 Still, this is a world-class player in the making, one who became the youngest overseas winner on the PGA Tour for almost a century when breaking through at the start of the new season, two months before his 21st birthday.
 A brilliant ball-striker, Niemann has got better and better on the greens since the middle of summer and has a ferocity about him which must have helped earn him the vote.
 Pairing him from a skills perspective should be easy but would've hoped to see more over the last six weeks.